ivoa/vo-dml/tools/JavaCodeGeneration.md

 read and write model instances to XML and standard relational databases.
 It should be noted that the generated code uses java 1.8 constructs.

+The generated Java code depends on the [VO-DML java runtime library](../runtime/java), which the plugin will automatically add to the dependencies along with the necessary JAXB and JPA libraries.

 ## Characteristics of the Generated code

 In general the code creates POJOs or data classes - i.e. the classes have very little functionality